AyoubBenBrahim/42-rainfall/level3/walkthrough.md

 stack.
 ```
 ```
-Overwriting memory at any locationPermalink
+Overwriting memory at any location

 In printf(), %n is a special case format specifier.
 Instead of being replaced by a function argument, %n will cause the number of characters written so far to be stored into the corresponding function argument.

 For example, the following code will store the integer 5 into the variable num_char.